sashimi36/junoblocks/README.md

 ## Dev mode

 This is for parallel development for your app and junoblocks.
-It will automatically reload the page when you change the code in your local clone of the repo.
-Currently, the dev mode is only available for the nextjs apps.
+It will automatically reload the page when you change code in your local clone of the repo.
+Currently, the dev mode is only available for nextjs apps.
 You'll need to install a plugin for nextjs and clone this repo to the same root directory of your app.

 To get started, run this in your nextjs app folder: